brettmillerb/Pester-Wiki/Should-v3.md

-:warning: Almost all information on this page is relevant to Pester v.
+:warning: All information on this page is relevant to Pester v.
 3.x.
 A syntax for Pester v.
 4.0 you can find - [[here|Should]].

 `Should` is a command that provides assertion convenience methods for comparing objects and throwing test failures when test expectations fail. `Should` is used inside `It` blocks of a Pester test script.